weizequan/CGDetection/Dataset/README.md

 To construct NI(CG) dataset, you need reference the detailed description in Section 3 (Datasets) of our paper.
 In addition, the corresponding data splits are reported in TrainValTestSplit/NI(CG)_*.txt.

+The images from four rendering software tools will be shared after obtaining agreements.

 ## Citation
 ```
 @inproceedings{nguyen_raise_2015,